Commitment to Care Programme (CTC):

 - Menus will no longer be shared but will be online or disposable

 - Glass panels are in place in the restaurant at breakfast stations between guests and staff

 - Perspex screens are in place at the reception desk between guests and staff

 5. Guest and staff education and training

-The plan will be supported by a dedicated onsite Covid-19 Health and Safety Officer who will assess risks and monitor the implementation and compliance of the recommendations by the Department of Health to give you confidence that all planned measures are scrupulously enforced.
+The plan is supported by a dedicated onsite Covid-19 Health and Safety Officer who assess risks and monitors the implementation and compliance of the recommendations by the Department of Health to give you confidence that all planned measures are scrupulously enforced.

 - Signage reminding guests and staff about health, hygiene and the correct wearing of PPE signage are positioned throughout the buildings

 - Staff training includes support, response and reporting in the case of a suspected case